HybrisMC/HybrProxy/README.md

 Linux is currently not working and needs to be fixed.

-Macos can use 16+.

-Windows can use 16+.
+MacOS and Windows can use 16+.

 **This is a pre-release version and may contain bugs, as it's still being worked on.**